PocketAppZ/Maintenance/README.md

 <a name="help"></a>
 **HELP SECTION**

+Schedule Tasks:
+You can set scheduled tasks to run whenever you like.
+The following is recommended:

+- Run at logon: No arguments - Set Name to Maintenance - Logon

+- Run Nightly: Arguments: "/FULLCHECKUP /PuranFD C: -s1" (no quotes - REQUIRES Puran Defrag)  - Set Name to Maintenance - Nightly

+GUI:

 - Directories To Delete: Delete a directory and all the contents

 - Files To Delete: Delete specific files